DataDog/hiring-engineers/answers.md

 ![002](https://user-images.githubusercontent.com/33669341/53703513-2fdfaf00-3e13-11e9-964c-7546da8440c6.PNG)

-Signed up into datadog and downloaded agent which suits to above vagrant.
+Signed up into datadog and downloaded agent which suits to above environment.

 The datadog-agent status after installing agent in the host ubuntu-xenial.